nesmaoui/nesmaoui/README.md

 - 👋 Hi, I’m @nesmaoui
 - 👀 I’m interested in Salesforce Architecture
-- 🌱 I’m currently learning evrthing new in Salesforce.
+- 🌱 I’m currently learning everything new in Salesforce.
 - 💞️ I’m looking to collaborate on Salesforce Industry
 - 📫 How to reach me : https://www.linkedin.com/in/red1e/
 - 🌩 Let's connect in Trailhead : https://trailblazer.me/id/red1e